MARYT-Studio/Engraving/README.md

 - All wood fences (whose item has `fenceWood` oredict) can be turned into Blade Stand, not only the oak one.
 - Breaking the Blade Stand will drop the original fence.

+## Alternate Recipes(Since v1.7)

+Engraving provides alternate crafting table recipes for Thaumcraft and Botania compat SlashBlades that added by The Last Smith and SJAP.

+These alternate recipes are disabled by default, if you need them, you may enable them via the corresponding configurations.

 ## CraftTweaker Expansion

 ### New CraftTweaker event